backupbrew/switchbrew/Error codes.md

 `Description`.
 Bits \>=22 from the error-code are unused when displaying fatal-errors, since the Description ends with bit21.

-Normal error-codes displayed by the system also seem to use the same above format.

 # Modules

 | Value | Name                                                   |